fbpx

 Alt’s eyes widen.
 “Really?
 An evil organization?”

-I bitie my lip, trying not to snicker.
+I bite my lip, trying not to snicker.

 She moves a few more steps into the room and sits down.
 “Can I have some of those chips?”
 She reaches toward Alt’s desk.